TritonDataCenter/sdc-scripts/README.md

 etc/root.bashrc - will be loaded as /root/.bashrc in SDC zones.

-The files in the sdc-scripts.git repo are copied in first and then the files in the zone's <repo>.git/boot directory are copied over.
+The files in the sdc-scripts.git repo are copied in first and then the files in the zone's `<repo>.git/boot` directory are copied over.
 This way the sdc-scripts.git files act as defaults but the zone can (and must in the case of setup.sh and configure.sh) use its own files.

+## package.json

+This repo includes a package.json even though it isn't a Node.js package.
+It is used to hold a version.
+At the time of writing that version isn't used for anything but manually reading.